 The Board carefully considered all potentially mitigating factors to determine whether the interests of justice warrant relief in your case in accordance with the Wilkie Memo.
-These included, but were not limited to, your desire to upgrade your discharge and contention that you were not offered treatment for your drug addiction that started while you were on active duty.
-The Board also noted you checked the "PTSD" box on your application but did not respond to the Board's request for supporting evidence of your claim.
-For purposes of clemency and equity consideration, the Board considered the evidence you provided in support of your application.
+These included, but were not limited to, your desire to upgrade your discharge and contentions that you made a terrible mistake, used marijuana due to stress and peer pressure, were told your discharge could be changed after six months, you received a meritorious promotion, several awards, and commendations while serving, and you would like to receive Department of Veterans Affairs benefits.
+For purposes of clemency and equity consideration, the Board considered your statement and the character letters you provided in support of your application.

 After thorough review, the Board concluded these potentially mitigating factors were insufficient to warrant relief.
 Specifically, the Board determined your misconduct as evidenced by your NJPs, outweighed the potential mitigating factors.
-In making this finding, the Board considered the seriousness of your misconduct and the fact it involved a drug offense.
+In making this finding, the Board considered the seriousness of your misconduct and the fact it involved several drug offenses.
 The Board determined that illegal drug use by a service member is contrary to military core values and policy, renders such members unfit for duty, and poses an unnecessary risk to the safety of their fellow service members.
-Further, the Board observed you were given an opportunity to correct your conduct deficiencies but chose to continue to commit misconduct; which led to your OTH discharge.
-Your conduct not only showed a pattern of misconduct but was sufficiently pervasive and serious to negatively affect the good order and discipline of your command.
+Further, the Board observed you were given several opportunities to correct your conduct deficiencies but chose to continue to commit misconduct, which led to your OTH discharge.
+Your conduct not only showed a pattern of drug abuse but was sufficiently pervasive and serious to negatively affect the good order and discipline of your command.
+Contrary to your contention that you made a mistake, the Board found that you committed multiple drug offenses over a 19-month period.

 The Board also felt that your record clearly reflected your willful misconduct and the evidence of record did not show that you were not responsible for your conduct or that you should not be held accountable for your actions.
-Further, contrary to your contention, the Board noted that the record contains evidence which documents you were offered treatment for your drug addiction.
-Thus, the Board determined you were properly processed for drug abuse in accordance with existing Marine Corps policy.
+Further, the Board noted that there is no provision of federal law or in Navy/Marine Corps regulations that allows a discharge to be automatically upgraded due solely to the passage of time or after a specified number of months or years.
+Additionally, absent a material error or injustice, the Board declined to summarily upgrade a discharge solely for the purpose of facilitating veterans' benefits or enhancing educational or employment opportunities.

 As a result, the Board determined that there was no impropriety or inequity in your discharge and concluded that your misconduct and disregard for good order and discipline clearly merited your discharge.
-While the Board carefully considered the evidence you provided in mitigation, even in light of the Wilkie Memo and reviewing the record holistically, the Board did not find evidence of an error or injustice that warrants granting you the relief you requested or granting relief as a matter of clemency or equity.
+While the Board carefully considered the evidence you provided in mitigation and commends you for your post-discharge rehabilitation, even in light of the Wilkie Memo and reviewing the record holistically, the Board did not find evidence of an error or injustice that warrants granting you the relief you requested or granting relief as a matter of clemency or equity.
 Ultimately, the Board concluded the mitigation evidence you provided was insufficient to outweigh the seriousness of your misconduct.
 Accordingly, given the totality of the circumstances, the Board determined your request does not merit relief.